eaescob/rustircd/PROJECT_STATUS.md

 - **Atheme Protocol**: UID, SJOIN, SVSNICK, SVSMODE, SVSJOIN, SVSPART, SETHOST, SVS2MODE with full database and network integration
 - **Configuration Validation**: Comprehensive config validation tool with errors, warnings, and suggestions

-The IRC daemon is now feature-complete with enterprise-grade security, full RFC compliance including DNS and ident lookup, complete TLS/SSL support, a comprehensive module system with dynamic help discovery, a complete services framework with Atheme integration, Solanum-inspired connection classes with resource management, and comprehensive configuration validation - ready for production use!
+The IRC daemon is now feature-complete with enterprise-grade security, full RFC compliance including DNS and ident lookup, complete TLS/SSL support, a comprehensive module system with dynamic help discovery, a complete services framework with Atheme integration, Solanum-inspired connection classes with resource management, comprehensive netsplit recovery with automatic reconnection and collision detection, and comprehensive configuration validation - ready for production use!

 ## 🎉 **Latest Major Achievements**